oecandy/infra_setting/Markdown/RAK 7243 Pilot Guide.md

 ![configure_console](../images/Configure_RAK_7243_Pilot/configure_console.png)

-1. Select a option : 6 APN name
+1. ```sudo gateway-config``` -> Select a option : 6 APN name

+   Set the apn name that is compatible with your usim-card.

+   Ex) lte150.ktfwing.com, lte.ktfwing.com : It's compatible with a KT lte usim card

 2. Return terminal and input the commandline bellow